Empower Your Practice

 NHS integration also facilitates accurate stock management for NHS-funded procedures performed in private facilities.
 The technical standards for NHS integration are demanding, requiring specific API implementations and security protocols.

 EHR and EMR integration transforms inventory from a back-office function to a clinical support tool.
-When inventory systems connect with electronic health records, clinicians can view available medications and supplies during patient consultations without switching systems.
+When inventory systems connect with electronic health records, clinicians can view available medications during patient consultations without switching systems. [screen] protocol-templates-state1-OUT-UK-v

-They can check if a specific pharmaceutical is in stock before prescribing it, review the patient's previous prescriptions and associated costs, and make informed decisions based on complete information.
-This integration prevents medication errors by ensuring prescriptions match available, approved medications and maintaining a complete audit trail linking inventory transactions to patient records.
+They can check if a specific pharmaceutical is in stock before prescribing it and make informed decisions based on complete information.
+This integration prevents medication errors by ensuring prescriptions match available medications.

 Pathology systems integration addresses another critical workflow.
 Clinics that perform in-house laboratory testing or send samples to external labs need their inventory systems to track test kits, reagents, and consumables specific to diagnostic procedures.